top of page

 Anxiety swelled in his chest.
 He sat at the base of a vast beach surrounded by an infinite ocean, the horizon only interrupted by intermittent small islands.
 Bright ribbons of red-and-orange light stretched across the sky, extending overhead and far behind him.

-Although it appeared to be early dawn, the sun was much brighter and hotter than he recalled.
-He took a closer look, then shook his head.
-It was, in fact, not a sun, but two suns ascending over the horizon in tandem.
+Although it was only early dawn, the sun was much brighter and hotter than he recalled.
+He looked closely, then shook his head.
+It was not a sun, but two suns ascending over the horizon in tandem.
 There was a large orange one joined by a smaller blue one.

 A binary star?
 But that’s not right . . .

 His mouth ran dry, his heart pulsed, and fear consumed him entirely.
-He was unable to comprehend what he was looking at, and his instincts were completely thrown off.
+He could not comprehend what he was looking at.
+His instincts were thrown off.
 How had he gotten here in the first place?

 But then memories filled his mind.
-The last thing he could remember was getting into bed with Lyza, and then falling asleep.
-That could only mean . . .
+The last thing he could remember was getting into bed with Lyza and falling asleep.
+That could only mean one thing.

-Even though he couldn’t remember the last time he dreamt, the realization brought him comfort.
-But that comfort was short-lived as hot air scorched his exposed skin.
+Hot air scorched his exposed skin.
 He peered up at the binary star, which was higher in the sky now.
-Its impressive size and rapid ascent gave reason for the unrelenting blast of heat.
+Its impressive size and rapid ascent explained the unrelenting blast of heat.
 One thing was for certain: he had to get off this beach.

 He made haste toward the protection of the jungle.
 Once he passed under the canopy, it was as though he walked into an industrial cooler.
-The air was crisp and refreshing compared to the air on the beach, and he stopped for a moment to compose himself.
+The air was crisp and refreshing compared to the beach.

-Strange chirps and calls erupted from the density around him.
 Deeper into the tropical undergrowth, the light faded into darkness.
-He squinted to get a better look, but the jungle was an unforgiving wall of plants, refusing to relinquish its secrets.
+He squinted to get a better look, but the jungle was an unforgiving wall of leafy plants, refusing to relinquish its secrets.

-But then he heard the sound of moving water—not like the rush and roar of waves against the shore, but a delicate sound, like the trickle of water down rocks.
+He heard moving water—not like the rush and roar of waves against the shore, but a delicate sound, like the trickle of water down rocks.
 He presumed there had to be a freshwater source nearby, and nothing sounded more satisfying than a drink of water.

 His natural curiosity guided him deeper into the jungle.
 As he walked, the ground became disorderly and uneven, taken hostage by twisted roots and fallen vines.
 The air smelled earthy and ancient, like moss and decaying organics.
-And although there was the occasional hot air pocket, the temperature under the canopy remained cool.
-The tall tropical trees that curled overhead provided necessary protection from the sweltering heat.
+And although there were occasional hot-air pockets, the temperature beneath the canopy remained cool.

 After a few minutes, he arrived at a small waterfall that flowed out from a decent-sized pond.
-From the survival courses that were required for all box-comm citizens after the Western Fracture, he knew that water in motion was safe to drink in most cases, but one drink of stagnant water could be dangerous—or deadly.
-Since this water came from a source and seemed to be moving at a steady rate, he presumed it was safe enough.
+From the extensive survival courses required of all box-comm citizens after the Western Fracture, he knew that moving water was safe to drink in most cases, but a single drink of stagnant water could be dangerous—or deadly.
+Since this water came from a source and seemed to flow steadily, he figured it was safe enough.

-He cupped his hand, collected some water, and took a sip.
-It was fresh and cold as it ran down his throat, easing his mind.
+He cupped his hands, collected some water, and took a sip.
+It was fresh and cold as it ran down his throat.
 Once he had enough, he took a few steps up the side of the waterfall, then stopped in his tracks.
 The pond mesmerized him.

 Several water-worn rocks dotted the surface, each about halfway submerged.
 They all contained their own ecosystems of sprouting microplants.
 Wiry stalks with lavender flowering bulbs protruded from the pond around them like skyscrapers.

-In the water, abstract-colored fish maneuvered around the miniature rock islands, passing through unseen tunnels and passageways.
+In the water, abstract-colored fish maneuvered around the miniature rock islands.
 To his surprise, they were not fish, but aquatic creatures that resembled fish.
-Their fins protruded and retracted with each breath, and their eyes had white pupils, making it apparent what they were looking at.
-Their strange appearances startled him.
-But then he remembered.
+Their fins protruded and retracted with each breath, and their eyes had large pupils, making it apparent what they were looking at.
+Their strange appearances startled him, but then he remembered.
+This was a dream.

 Winged creatures flapped in the canopy, squawking unfamiliar cries.
-He looked upwards, but was unable to make anything out through the thick vines and branches.
-Their calls faded away and were replaced with more sounds from deeper in the jungle.
+He looked upwards, but could not make anything out through the thick vines and branches.
+Their calls faded, replaced by deeper sounds from the jungle.

-The noise grew louder, like something was approaching his location.
-His gut reaction was to run, but he wasn’t sure if what he heard were voices or the grunts and gargles from some kind of animal.
+The noise grew louder, as if something were approaching.
+His gut reaction was to run, but he wasn’t sure if what he heard were voices or the grunts and gargles from some animal.
 As the commotion drew closer, he could make out words—words he could understand.

 “Blazing fire,” a raspy voice said.
 “We’ve passed this spot three times already.”